 Adware could also be considered a type of Spyware as it monitors and records browsing history, which is later shared with marketers around the globe.
 However, since this is done without notifying the user, Adware is also regarded as a type of Spyware.

 The collected data is used to display relevant ads to the user.
-Although the data collected is used for marketing purposes only, if fallen into the wrong hands, it could be used against you.
+Although the data collected is used for marketing purposes only, if it falls into the wrong hands, it could be used against you.
 Moreover, Adware also slows down the device and increases the lag time.

 Commercial Spyware is the one that is readily available on the internet and can be used to monitor internet traffic.
 Primarily, parents use these to monitor the online browsing history of children; however, the business owner also uses them to restrict employee activity on the internet.

-Moreover, VPNs also fall under the umbrella of commercial Spyware, and since they also help in concealing the browser history, they could also be used for spying.
+Moreover, VPNs also fall under the umbrella of commercial Spyware, and since they also help conceal the browser history, they could also be used for spying.

 There are several examples of Spyware operating in cyberspace, so users need to take cyber security seriously.
 Here is a list of a few known examples of Spyware.